bihealth/sodar-core/docs/source/rest_api_overview.rst

 Pagination
 ----------

-From SODAR Core V1.0 onwards, list views support pagination unless otherwise specified.
+List views support pagination unless otherwise specified.
 Pagination can be enabled by providing the ``?page=x`` query string in the API request.
 This will change the return data into a paginated format.
 Example:

 .. code-block:: python